Michiel Hoogeveen: Politics

 He joined the right-wing conservative Forum for Democracy (FVD) party in 2016 after having attended a speech by party leader Thierry Baudet.
 Hoogeveen participated in the March 2019 provincial elections as the party's ninth candidate in South Holland and was elected to the States of South Holland.
 Two months later, he ran for Member of the European Parliament in the election as FVD's fifth candidate.
 He left his job as a risk consultant at KPMG to join the campaign.
-In 2019 Hoogeveen, told in an interview on Dutch withdrawal from the European Union, that thinking on a European level is undermining the Dutch identity.
-He has since clarified his position, stating that he favoured reforming the EU and the Eurozone instead of an immediate withdrawal.
+In 2019, Hoogeveen told in an interview on Dutch withdrawal from the European Union, that thinking on a European level is undermining the Dutch identity.
 He received 9,521 preference votes, but FVD's three seats were not sufficient for Hoogeveen to be elected.
 After the election, Hoogeveen became a press officer and political adviser of MEPs Derk Jan Eppink, Rob Roos, and Rob Rooken.

 A crisis broke out within the party in November 2020 after newspaper Het Parool had written that antisemitic, Nazi, and homophobic thoughts were being held and expressed by members of Forum for Democracy's youth wing.
 An internal election was subsequently held to determine the future of Thierry Baudet.
 Hoogeveen called on members to vote him out.
 After Baudet had received support from a majority of the voters in December, Hoogeveen left the party.
 He decided to keep his seat, and he was joined by four more States of South Holland members of FVD.
 He later joined the splinter party JA21 and kept his position as press officer and political adviser, as Eppink, Roos, and Rooken had all joined that party as well.

 He was JA21's ninth candidate in the 2021 general election, but he was not elected to the House of Representatives due to the party winning three seats.
 Hoogeveen personally received 337 preference votes.
 Derk Jan Eppink had been the third candidate and was thus elected to the House, leaving a vacant seat in the European Parliament for Hoogeveen to fill.
 He was installed on 15 April as part of the European Conservatives and Reformists political group and left the States of South Holland the following month.
-Hoogeveen became JA21's spokesperson for economic and monetary affairs, international trade, and gender equality, and he is on the following committees and delegations:
+Hoogeveen became JA21's spokesperson for economic and monetary affairs, international trade, and gender equality, and he was on the following committees and delegations: